What is gamification in training and what is its relevance for the workplace of today?

 And what about us at Growth Engineering?
 Why do we care so much about gamification in training?

-Well, we have pioneered the use of gamification within L&D. We have successfully engaged learners through our gamified training solutions: The Academy LMS, The Knowledge Arcade and Genie – our content authoring tool.
+Well, we have pioneered the use of gamification within L&D. We have successfully engaged learners through our gamified training solutions: Growth Engineering LMS, Growth Engineering Learning App and Growth Engineering Authoring Tool.

 These efforts have garnered us multiple awards such as Top Gamification Learning Management Systems 2021, Top eLearning Gamification Companies 2021 and Top Content Providers for Gamification 2020.